 The Kids Cook Monday is a weekly opportunity for families to take health into their own hands.
 It provides examples of kid friendly recipes and video demonstrations along with nutrition and safety tips making it easy for families to cook and eat together every Monday.

-What we eat - our diet - makes up about 50 percent of our total water footprint, which includes the large volume of "virtual water" needed to produce food.
+What we eat - our diet - makes up at least two-thirds of our total water footprint, which includes the large volume of "virtual water" needed to produce food.

 Find podcasts, videos, animations and educational kits developed by GRACE staff and featured in our Food, Water and Energy programs and Ecocentric blog.